Fusion Energy and Disruption Mitigation

 AIP Scilight.
 (2024) [Article]

 Magnetized shocks occur in both inertial confinement fusion plasmas, and in astrophysical systems, where they drive compression and heating.
-My experiments characterize the structure of bow shocks and oblique shocks in high Mach number plasma flows.
+My simulations and experiments characterize the structure of bow shocks and oblique shocks in high Mach number plasma flows, and demonstrate the effects of radiative cooling and resistive diffusion in shocks.

 J. Plasma.
 Phys.
 (2022) [Paper]